This blog may contain affiliate links. Read our disclosure policy for more info.

 The Capilano Suspension Bridge is something of a Vancouver icon.
 It’s not just a bridge, either, it’s actually a whole area with forested walking trails.
 My favorite portion of this park is the Cliffwalk, a winding boardwalk hovering high above the ground.

-Admission to Capilano Suspension Bridge costs $73 CAD for adults, $42 CAD for teens, and $31 CAD for kids (ages 6-12).
-The park is open from 9 am – 6 pm daily with the last entry being at 5 pm.
+Admission to Capilano Suspension Bridge costs $66 CAD per person, and the park is open from 9 am – 6 pm daily, with the last entry being at 5 pm.
 However, there’s a limit on visitor numbers, so we definitely recommend booking your tickets in advance!

 Lunch